Who is this site for?

 What does it cost to list my work here?

-There is no charge for the first three titles you submit.
-After that there is a nominal charge for additional titles, which scales down if titles are added in larger numbers at a time.
+There is a nominal charge per title added, which scales down if titles are added in larger numbers at a time.
 This is described in more detail on the How It Works